 Thus one portion of each wave has an updraft, and the other portion has a downdraft.
 The rectangles in the figure below shows the updraft regions, where sailplane pilots would like to soar.
 (The height z and downwind distances x in this figure are just one example.
 On other days, the waves might have different amplitudes (up and down height) and different wavelengths (distance between crest and neighboring crest).

-One of the characteristics of mountain waves is that the locations of the crests and troughs (and also of the updraft regions) shifts upwind (to the left in this sketch) with increasing altitude, as indicated by the thin dashed lines in the diagram below.
+One of the characteristics of mountain waves is that the locations of the crests and troughs (and also of the updraft regions) shift upwind (to the left in this sketch) with increasing altitude, as indicated by the thin dashed lines in the diagram below.
 As a sailplane soars to higher altitudes in mountain waves, the pilot should try to gradually move upwind (toward the mountain location) in order to stay in the maximum updraft.

 If you look closely at the figure above, you will notice that the wavy lines representing the winds at different altitudes are closer to each other in the downdraft portion of the wave and further apart in the updraft.
 This means that the downdraft regions have strong downward speeds, while the updraft regions have gentler updrafts.